manassaloi/manassaloi.github.io/_posts/2017-07-23-financial-intelligence-knight-karen.markdown

 tags: booksummaries
 categories: booksummaries
 ---
 **Note:** While reading a book whenever I come across something interesting, I highlight it on my Kindle.
 Later I turn those highlights into a blogpost.
 It is not a complete summary of the book.
 These are my notes which I intend to go back to later.
+I know the formatting of this post is a bit messed up.
+It was too much effort to edit it.
+So please bear for once.
 Let's start!

 Revenue or sales refers to the value of what a company sold to its customers during a given period.
 You’d think that would be an easy matter to determine.
 But the question is, When should revenue be recorded (or “recognized,” as accountants like to say)?
 Here are some possibilities:
 • When a contract is signed